 ART 5540 - Typography and Image

 Experiment and integrate typography as a form with meaning in a variety of contexts.
 Use traditional and experimental methods and materials to support and strengthen meaning and purpose.

-All MFA students accepted into the School of Art Graduate Program are assigned an advisor who acts as the chairperson for the student’s formal reviews until graduation.
+All MFA students accepted into the School of Art + Design Graduate Program are assigned an advisor who acts as the chairperson for the student’s formal reviews until graduation.
 Each student will have three members on his or her review committee.

 • The student’s major academic advisor will also be their committee chair.